 But “seniors become more valuable” needs honest qualification.
 Not all senior skills are equally durable.
 Some are being encoded into AI agent workflows right now: pattern enforcement, convention adherence, routine architectural decisions that follow established templates, standard code review.
 Microsoft’s Azure Skills Plugin already packages what used to be tribal knowledge in a senior’s head as versioned, installable agent artifacts.
 When your coding standards, your testing pyramid, and your deployment checklist can be expressed as agent instructions and enforced at generation time, the senior who was primarily valuable for knowing and enforcing those standards has a shrinking moat.

-Within a few months, the first major companies will have more AI agents contributing to their codebase than junior engineers.
 What makes this a success or failure depends on the decisions being made right now about how we hire, onboard and mentor the next generation of engineers.

 The junior pipeline problem may be the first problem but it’s not the only one.
 The emerging pattern at major tech companies (extract institutional knowledge from experienced engineers, encode it into AI agent context and workflows, then reduce headcount) doesn’t stop at entry level.
 It will affect everyone at every level.
 The skills I’m advocating for, good judgement, systems thinking, solution design, are the hardest to encode and the hardest to master, which is exactly what makes them the most durable advantage you can build.
 Invest in them not because they make you permanently safe, but because they’re the last skills standing when everything and everyone else gets automated.

 I’m still trying to figure this out.
-If you’re experimenting with different approaches for hiring, onboarding and scaling juniors up in an AI-first world, I’d like to hear what’s working for you and what’s not’.
+If you’re experimenting with different approaches for hiring, onboarding and scaling juniors up in an AI first world, I’d like to hear what’s working for you and what’s not.